jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditor/index.md

 For example, if `bob@example.com` logs in to Bluemix for the first time, Bob's active space is `dev` and Bobs organization is `bob@example.com`.

-If you create additional organizations or spaces in Bluemix, remember to use the same ones as you follow our tutorials.
-If you stick to the default selections, you should be just fine.
+If you create more organizations or spaces in Bluemix, remember to use the same ones as you follow the tutorials.
+If you stick to the default selections, you will be fine.

 Click **CREATE AN APP** to choose particular runtimes (such as Java or Ruby), services (such as IBM DataCache or MongoDB), and boilerplates,